FxMorin/carpet-fixes/README.md

 ## Contributing
 *coming soon*

+## ModPacks
+Go for it!
+I absolutly don't mind as long as you mention that the mod is in the modpack.

 ## More detail
 This mod works for both Singleplayer & Multiplayer, although it only modifies server-side functionality!
 The mod does **not** fix any client-side bugs!